shahriar1/tvst/README.md

-    schedule <date>  Show list of TV shows of a specific date ne <show-name>   Date & Air time of next episode of a show pe <show-name>   Date & Air time of previous episode of a show help [cmd]       display help for [cmd]
+    schedule <date>  Show list of TV shows of a specific date ne <show-name>   Date & Air time of next episode of a show pe <show-name>   Date & Air time of previous episode of a show fav-add          Add TV shows in your favorite list fav-list         Show list of your favorite shows fav-remove       Remove show(s) from your favorite shows help [cmd]       display help for [cmd]

   TV Shows Tracker (TVST) On Command Line - For Developers